 Ongoing meetings are held on the second Wednesday of each month.
-The next meetings are Wednesday, October 14th, and Wednesday, November 11th, at BelleWood Acres, 6140 Guide Meridian Drive, Lynden.
+The next meeting is on Wednesday, December, 9th, at BelleWood Acres, 6140 Guide Meridian Drive, Lynden.
 6:30 pm - 8:00 pm.
 These meetings are open to all.here.
 Project participants are keenly interested in this topic because a crayfish die off occurred in Tenmile Creek in June, 2015.

 Nooksack River Watershed Water Quality Status - Fecal Colifom Bacteria - to view the most current information about fecal coliform bacteria levels in Whatcom County, click here.

 The Tenmile Creek Clean Water Project represents an effort by citizen stakeholders to involve the community to reduce fecal coliform levels on a voluntary basis.
 All efforts that are undertaken will be guided by the Committee.
 A committee charter (here) outlines the mechanics of how the committee will operate by defining the mission, leadership, responsibilities, and basic rules under which the Committee will operate.
 The committee is open to everyone, meets once a month (second Wednesday of each month) at Bellewood Acres, at 6:3o pm.